THUDM/XDAI/README.md

 #### 4. Interact
 We provide the following ways to interact with the chatbot:
-1. **Terminal**: The simplest way to see the result, which does not require the api server as the prerequisite.
+1. **Terminal**: The simplest way to expeirence the dialogue system, which does not require the api server as the prerequisite.
 ```shell
 bash scripts/run_terminal_chat.sh
 ```